frknayk/gym_connect/README.md

    state = env.reset()
    print(state)
    ```
+2. Please check */examples* folder for playing with terminal and rendering examples

 ## Optional
 There is also human to human mode rendered here, run the script below
 - ```connect_four_pygame_mouse.py```